-**PRE-ORDER HERE** **PURCHASE EXTREMELY LIMITED TEST PRESSES HERE** SOLD OUT
+**PURCHASE HERE** **PURCHASE EXTREMELY LIMITED TEST PRESSES HERE** SOLD OUT

 Kalita are excited to announce the first ever official re-release of Michael Paul’s 1984 reggae boogie single ‘Reggae Music’!

 Originally appearing on New York-based Revolver Records, run by famed jazz bassist Bob Cranshaw, ‘Reggae Music’ was seemingly the ‘hit-that-never-was’ upon its initial release.
 However, since then a combination of both scarcity and quality has transformed the single into one of the most sought-after records in the genre.
 Accompanied by a phenomenal dub version, this record easily deserves its space on record shelves across the world.

 Straight out of Abidjan, Ivory Coast, NST Cophie’s 1980 LP ‘Mon’Da Center’ is an album that has long been sought-after by diggers and DJs alike, looking to find those killer tracks that no one else knows or can get their hands on.
 Often reaching eye-watering prices, Ernest Koffi’s Ivorian disco cuts have long been out of reach for music lovers and rare groove collectors across the globe – until now!

 Click on the videos on the right-hand side!